ucll-programming/course-material/docs/workflow/update-course-material.md

 # Updating the Course Material

 First, you should make sure that all your changes have been committed.
+`git status` shows you a list of files you modified since your last commit.
+Ideally, there shouldn't be any such files:

 ```bash
 $ git status